 FURTHER READING: What is serum? | Clarins Double Serum review: Smart mirror reveals before and after results

 For all of our skincare reviews, we take a two-pronged approach.
 We note down how we think our skin looks and feels before attempting to quantify the results using a smart mirror.

 We use the HiMirror, alongside the HiSkin analyser, to plot changes in our skin’s pigmentation, hydration, dark spots, red spots, roughness, pores, wrinkles and fine lines.

-We then compare how we felt about our skin with the percentage changes from the smart mirror to get a greater, all-round picture of what the product is actually like.
+We then compare how we felt about our skin with the percentage changes from the smart mirror to get a greater, all-around picture of what the product is actually like.
 You can read more about this methodology in our How we test skincare explainer.

 The Charlotte Tilbury serum comes in a glass bottle, with the brand’s iconic rose gold metal lid with a white, silicon pipette.
-This packaging makes it feel incredibly luxurious and the bottle looks great on our bathroom side.
+This packaging makes it feel luxurious and the bottle looks great on our bathroom side.